spinalcord/SquareRouting/README.md

 }
 ```

-### Route Collection
+#### Route Collection

 The `RouteCollector` class is responsible for gathering and merging all defined `Route` instances into a single, comprehensive route collection.
 This allows for modular route definitions across different files or modules, which are then combined for dispatching.
-This can be usefull if you implement a plugin system and allow your plugins to have there own routes.
+This can be useful if you implement a plugin system and allow your plugins to have their own routes.

 ```php
 // public/index.php (Example usage)